 Introduction:

 The Gateway Clinic in London has been an acupuncture service funded to manage NHS general practice referrals since 1990.
-Patients are referred for a course of up to 10 treatments.
+Patients are referred by their general practitioners for a course of up to 10 treatments.
 However, as many as 40% of patients fail to complete the course.
 This qualitative study aimed to identify patients who had discontinued treatment and explored the factors that influenced their decision to discontinue.

 Methods: